LSSTDESC/BlendingToolKit/CONTRIBUTING.md

 But I find the first method is more robust (works on a MAC too).

-4. If any of the dependencies requires an update, you can simply run `poetry update` inside your local repo to automatically update and install them.
+3. If any of the dependencies requires an update, you can simply run `poetry update` inside your local repo to automatically update and install them.
 Feel free to push the changes of the `pyproject.toml` or `poetry.lock` file to the PR you are working on.

-## Pull Requests

-1. Every contribution to BTK must be made in a form of a Pull Request (PR) that can eventually be merged to the `main` branch.
-If you are planning to create a PR and merge it into BTK, it is recommended that you create a branch inside the `BTK` repo so that other people can contribute too :)

-2. Every pull request must pass the workflows specified in `.github/workflows` before merging.

-    - The tool known as `pre-commit` will make it easy to for you to pass the linting workflow, install it in your local repository by running `pre-commit install`.

-    - For `BTK` we are using the `black` formatter, you can format your code by running `black .` which formats all python files accessible from your current directory.
-If you have an IDE that you like there are also [options](https://black.readthedocs.io/en/stable/editor_integration.html) to format on save.

-    - You can run all the tests locally by simply running `poetry run pytest` inside your local repository.

-3. If other branches were merged while you were working on this PR to the `main` branch, then you will to rebase before merging:
+4. You might also want to update the `requirements.txt` file every now and then:

 ```
-git rebase origin/main
-# follow the instructions and resolve conflicts...
-git push --force
+poetry export -f requirements.txt --output requirements.txt
 ```

-4. Finally, ask for at least one approving review from [@ismael-mendoza](https://github.com/ismael-mendoza) or other collaborators.
+ideally everytime you run `poetry update`.